Constant-roll inflation and primordial black holes within Barrow entropic framework: Constant-roll Inflation

-To determine the value of the power-term $n$ in the chaotic potential $V=V_{0}\phi^{n}$, we choose $r_{0.002}<0.058$ and $n_{s}=0.9668 \pm 0.0037$ which was constrained by the Planck TT,TE,EE + lowE + lensing + BK15 + BAO~\cite{Planck2020}.
-Then, using Eqs. ~(\ref{ns}) and ~(\ref{r}), we have plotted the prediction regions in $\gamma-n$ plane with the number of e-folding number $N$ from $50$ to $70$ in Fig.~(\ref{Fig00}) and the prediction regions in $(\delta,\gamma, n)$ parameter space in Fig.~(\ref{Fig0}), respectively.
-These figures show that the value of $\gamma$ is very small, and $n$ is determined by the e-folding number $N$.
-If $\delta$ takes a small value, $n\leq1.4$ is required, while $n\leq1.1$ is required for $\delta \sim 1$.
+To determine the value of the power-term $n$ in the power-law potential $V=V_{0}\phi^{n}$ and match our results with the observations, we adopt the constraints $r_{0.002}<0.058$ and $n_{s}=0.9668 \pm 0.0037$ from Planck TT,TE,EE + lowE + lensing + BK15 + BAO~\cite{Planck2020a}.
+For model parameters, we consider $\gamma$ in the range $0<\gamma<0.025$, while $\delta$ is assigned a small value consistent with observational results~\cite{Asghari2022, Jusufi2022, Barrow2021, Anagnostopoulos2020, Luciano2023}.
+To preserve the Big Bang Nucleosynthesis epoch, $\delta$ must be within the bound $\delta \leq 1.4 \times 10^{-4}$~\cite{Barrow2021}, which provides the tightest constraint for $\delta$.
+To analyze deviations of Barrow entropy model from the standard cosmology, we also explore non-negligible values of $\delta$ beyond observational bounds.
+Then, using Eqs. ~(\ref{ns}) and ~(\ref{r}), we have plotted the prediction regions in $\gamma-n$ plane with $\delta=10^{-4}$ and $\delta=0.1$, and with the number of e-folds $N$ ranging from $50$ to $70$ in Fig.~(\ref{Fig1}).
+These figures show that the value of $\gamma$ is very small, with $n$ determined by both $\gamma$ and the e-folds number $N$.
+Additionally, a larger value of $\delta$ expands the range of the $\gamma-n$ plane.
+For $\delta = 10^{-4}$, $n<1.46$ is required, while $n<2.61$ is required for $\delta = 0.1$.